How are winners selected?

-Winners are selected by the National NAIDOC Committee following a judging process.
-Nominees will be shortlisted as Award Finalists, with the winner announced at the National NAIDOC Awards Ceremony.
+Winners are selected by the National NAIDOC Committee (NNC).
+Nominees will be notified if they have been shortlisted as Award Finalists and the winner in each category will be announced at the National NAIDOC Awards Ceremony.
 At all stages, the decision of the Committee is final and no discussion will be entered into.